brianle169/bino-portfolio-landing/README.md

-# practice-landing-page
-A landing page project from TOP
+# A sample landing page for my portfolio